 Although we've moved the if-else block out of the loop, we still haven't eliminated it.
 We can get rid of it completely by replacing it with indexing an array.
 Now that we have a GraphFunction type, we can add a functions array field of this type to Graph.

+GraphFunction[] functions;

 We're always going to put the same elements in this array, so we can explicitly define its contents as part of its declaration.
 This is done by assigning an array element sequence, between curly brackets.
 The simplest is an empty sequence.

-GraphFunction[] functions ;
+GraphFunction[] functions = {};

 This means that we immediately get an array instance, but it is empty.
 Change this so it will contain reference both function methods, first SineFunction, followed by MultiSineFunction.